There’s no such thing as run-of-the-mill when it comes to luxury accommodation options in Brisbane.

 This independent designer abode away from home is all Ferrari-red and flamboyant chandeliers, with the lobby bar serving up cocktails in long-stemmed teacups, and a sleek rooftop pool overlooking the city.

 While the restaurant and shopping precinct within the Emporium complex is now more Guzman Y Gomez than Gucci, Tartufo is still its highly regarded Italian neighbour, and a short wander up the road will have you browsing Pottery Barn, sipping Campos coffee, and buying Ashton Kutcher’s favourite brownies at Dello Mano.

-Such is the secluded luxury of Nightfall wilderness camp’s handmade safari tents – positioned for optimal privacy beside gentle rapids and limited to only six travellers at any one time – that this campsite hidden in Lamington National Park books out months in advance.
+You want luxury, bush-style, and such is the secluded luxury of Nightfall Wilderness Camp’s handmade safari tents.
+Positioned for optimal privacy beside gentle rapids and limited to only six travellers at any one time – that this campsite hidden in Lamington National Park books out months in advance.

 The opportunity for a wilderness massage, days spent lounging around in hammocks slung between trees, or taking one of the Scenic Rim’s top walks through the Lost World Valley means you can be as active or passive as you please.

 Luxury is ingrained from the wire-brushed timber floor to vintage bathtub and organic cotton bedding.
 You can self-cater or leave the menu up to hosts Heidi and Steve and enjoy their camp oven cuisine.
 Food is homegrown and meals are created using seasonal and organic produce.

 Head off the beaten track for a hike to The Stinson Crash.
 This historic wreckage has been there since 1937 and is only a couple of kilometres from the Nightfall Wilderness site.